 - The hazard identification is not included in the SSC-method for the assessment of the GBR as it was taken for granted that the BSE-agent is the hazard (see also the SSC-opinion on Human Exposure Risk). - The release assessment required according to the OIE-guidance could be compared with the assessment of the "external challenge" and the "internal challenge" and their interaction as described in this opinion.
 The SSC assessment is not completed if the risk of an external challenge has been identified as negligible.
 This is contrary to the OIE-guidance.
-This SSC approach is justified by the high degree of uncertainty with the epidemiology and biology of the BSE-agent as well as with its monitoring and surveillance.
-The SSC method attempts to address the stability of the assessed BSE/cattle systems as a means to establish its capacity to resist future challenges that are currently unknown.
+This SSC

 12As a follow-up to its earlier validation studies on appropriate heat treatments of animals meals, the Joint Research Centre has conducted a study on the Prevention of Epidemic Diseases by appropriate Sterilisation of Animal Waste.
-According to SSC Opinion (20-21 January 2000), the test may become, after further validation, a useful additional part of verification and control protocols for verifying the appropriateness of processing equipment in rendering plants (effective wet sterilisation carried out at least at 133°C/20'/3 bars), provided a sample of appropriate test material is available to
+According to SSC Opinion (20-21 January 2000), the test may become, after further validation, a useful additional part of verification and control protocols for verifying the appropriateness of processing equipment in rendering plants (effective wet sterilisation carried out at least at 133°C/20'/3 bars), provided a sample of appropriate test material is available to be processed.